rbergstein/4061-PA3/README.md

 ## Changes to Makefile

-(filler)
+No changes for inter submission.

 ## Individual Contributions:

 Ryan: Created a group github repository to collectively work out of and set up the project files and README document.
+Filled out the main function in "image_rotation.c" and helped with the struct logic used in "image_rotation.h".
+Did debugging for interim submission.

 Marwa: